 - Academic year – First-year and sophomores preferred; juniors are considered if they are recent entrants into a tech-related major/minor

-- Experience – Limited or zero experience working in the tech industry
+- Experience – Limited or no experience working in the tech industry

 - Major and/or minor – Expect to major and/or minor in a tech-related field

-Each team consist of three to four undergraduates and a project lead/mentor who is an IT professional.
+Each team consist of four to six undergraduates and one or two project leads/mentors who are IT professionals.

-We partner with Data+ and CS+ summer programs -- All three “plus” programs have the same model: students collaborating in teams on a project in tech/data for the same 10 weeks of the summer and receiving a stipend of the same amount.
-We also partner to provide some common events (talks, social events, final poster fair, etc.), in order to create a larger ecosystem of students studying in tech and data over the summer.
-Over 100 students participated in 2019 across all three programs.
+We partner with Duke's Data+ and CS+ summer programs.
+All three “plus” programs share a similar model: students collaborating in teams on a project over the summer and receiving the same stipend amount.
+We also partner to provide common events (workshops, social gatherings, final poster session, etc.), in order to create an ecosystem of students studying in tech and data over the summer.
 Each program has its own application.

-- Data+ focuses on interdisciplinary data science projects across the university, and is run by Rhodes I.I.D. in Gross Hall.
+- Data+ focuses on interdisciplinary data science projects across the university, and is run by Rhodes Information Initiate at Duke.
 Project leads are typically faculty from diverse areas of the university, with frequent additional participation from community and/or industry partners.

 - CS+ focuses on projects in computer science research and applications and is run by the Department of Computer Science.
 Project leads are typically computer science faculty.